 Term Description Actor Physical entity (person, company or organisation) that can assume a role in the functional architecture.
 It is possible for an actor to assume multiple Roles in the same functional architecture.
 Customer A paying party, legally responsible juridical person or entity.
 Device Equipment into which an Embedded UICC and a communication module are inserted during assembly.
 Examples include: Utility meter, car and camera.
+Discrete eUICC An eUICC implemented on discrete hardware.
 Embedded UICC A UICC which is not easily accessible or replaceable, is not intended to be removed or replaced in the Device, and enables the secure changing of Subscriptions.